-These are the gnats and mosquitoes there are about 3000 species world wide, and 34 British species, many of medical and veterinary importance, e.g. some species transmit the pathogens which cause malaria (see Anopheles maculipennis below), yellow fever (see Aedes aegypti below right), filariasis and dengue.
+These are the gnats and mosquitoes there are about 3500 species world wide, and 34 British species.
+Many in this family are of medical and veterinary importance, e.g. some species transmit the pathogens which cause malaria (see Anopheles maculipennis below), yellow fever (see Aedes aegypti below), filariasis, zika, West Nile virus, elephantiasis, and dengue.
 It is the females who suck blood to get the protein needed to produce eggs.
+Some females can drink three times their body weight in blood in a single meal.
 Dengue fever was eradicated from the USA in the 1950s by DDT spraying; it has now made a comeback, and is being transmitted today in Houston, and perhaps other places.
 Dengue in its acute form is thought to affect 110,000 - 200,000 people annually in the USA.

-Most of the British adults are less than 6 mm long, have long legs and clear wings.
+Most of the British adult Culicidae are less than 6 mm long, have long legs and clear wings.

 After pupating the males feed on nectar and plant juices.
 Generally the males hatch a few minutes before the females, and dance in the air waiting for females to emerge.
 In most species the females need a blood meal in order to lay eggs.

 Individuals rarely fly more than a few hundred metres from their hatching site, however mass invasions of towns can occur from as far as 100 kilometres.

 The common gnat usually gets her blood meal from birds, not man.
 Females of the common gnat hibernate as adults though the winter.
 They will have already mated and the males will all die once the weather gets cold.